Imagine what your home would be like if you didn't clean it for weeks on end ...

 Detoxing is a marathon, not a sprint

-Detoxing must be thought of as a marathon, not a sprint.
 Detoxing the system in sequence, from the inside out, helps reboot the immune system to restore homeostasis to the body.
 More energy, more stamina, better digestion, better balance.
 However, it won't happen overnight.

 An ongoing daily detox also needs to have natural breaks for the body to naturally strengthen by functioning by itself – my method of choice is 1 day per week (Sunday, so I can have a bit of a lie-in).